O-2wice/DS_Lab_Project/docs/PROJECT_REPORT.md

-# Bankruptcy Prediction Using Machine Learning
+# Integrated Financial and Operational Risk Forecasting in SAP S/4HANA
-## Integrated Financial Risk Forecasting with SAP S/4HANA Data
+## Using Machine Learning and Transfer Learning from External Bankruptcy Data

 **Data Science Lab Project Report**